Symmetry, Thermodynamics and Topology in Active Matter: Nonreciprocal interactions drive new emergent behavior

 where $F_{ab}$ is the force on $a$ due to $b$.
 If this were an equilibrium problem at temperature $T$, the noise $f_a$ would obey $\langle f_a(0) f_b(t) \rangle = 2 k_B T \Gamma \delta_{ab} \delta(t)$.
-The system is said to be non-reciprocal if $F_{ab} \neq - F_{ba}$.
+The system is said to be nonreciprocal if $F_{ab} \neq - F_{ba}$.
 This is not a fundamental violation of Newton's Third Law, as the system is in contact with a damping medium.
 However, if the system were governed by an energy function that depended only on the relative values of the $\{x_a\}$, $F_{ab} + F_{ba}$ would necessarily be zero despite the presence of a medium that could take up the slack.
 Outside a context where the dynamics can be formulated in terms of forces or torques, a more general notion of nonreciprocity is still useful, in the form of an absence of $a \longleftrightarrow b$ symmetry in the sensitivities of $\dot{x}_a$ to changes in $x_b$: $dx_a/dt = C_{ab}x_b + \ldots$ with $C_{ab} \neq C_{ba}$ \cite{fruchart2021non}.
 We turn now to specific realizations of nonreciprocity that have been considered in the active matter context.

-The simplest description of phase separation of a binary mixture is through the classical Cahn-Hillard equations that describe the interdiffusive dynamics of two coupled conserved scalar concentration fields, $\phi_a$, for $a=A,B$, in one dimension~\cite{you2020nonreciprocity}.
+\paragraph{\mcm{Nonreciprocity and symmetry of the order parameter.}} The simplest description of phase separation of a binary mixture is through the classical Cahn-Hillard equations that describe the interdiffusive dynamics of two coupled conserved scalar concentration fields, $\phi_a$, for $a=A,B$, in one dimension~\cite{you2020nonreciprocity}.
 The evolution of each concentration is governed by a $\phi^4$ field theory that allows for a spinodal instability according to Model B dynamics,

 with